mrbusche/matthewbusche.com/content/blog/github-actions-dynamic-status-checks.md

   - github-actions
 ---

-If you maintain a library of Docker images, you know the power of the strategy matrix.
-It's the simplest way to support multiple language versions (Node 22, 24, 25) across different OS flavors (Debian 12, 13) without writing a thousand lines of YAML.
+If you maintain a library of Docker images, you know the power of the strategy matrix in GitHub Actions.
+It's the easiest way to support multiple language versions (Node 22, 24, 25) across different OS variants (Debian 12, 13) without writing a thousand lines of YAML.

 But there's a catch: Required Status Checks.